Hydroelectricity – The Tie That Binds.

 MRES works with various interest groups, including Western States Power Corporation (WSPC), to protect our members' hydropower allocations.

-WSPC was formed in 1995 by a group of WAPA power customers as a not-for-profit corporation to explore opportunities to assist WAPA and the U.S. Army Corps of Engineers with funding for federal hydroelectric system improvements, transmission and related facilities, and planning and administration.
+WSPC was formed in 1995 by a group of WAPA customers as a not-for-profit corporation to explore opportunities to assist WAPA and the U.S. Army Corps of Engineers with funding for federal hydroelectric system improvements, transmission and related facilities, and planning and administration.
 The organization is comprised of 23 utilities representing members from 11 states.

 Each year, MRES advances dollars for these projects through WSPC.
 The dollars are then refunded to MRES in full as the government funding becomes available.